-I am delighted to present the Society's 2022 Annual Report and Accounts to our members.
-Despite a difficult economic environment, I am pleased to report that 2022 has been another record year for the Society.
-Our core purpose of helping our members build better futures through the Society being a flexible and trusted provider of mortgages and savings in our communities has led to record growth, profitability and strengthened our capital position.
+I am pleased to present the Society's 2023 Annual Report and Accounts to our members.
+Despite a difficult economic environment, our centenary year has been yet another excellent year for the Society with record growth and profitability, resulting in a stronger capital position.
+This has been the result of sticking to our core purpose of helping our members, old and new, build better futures with our assistance.
+We welcomed a record number of new members into the Society - a clear recognition that we are a listening, flexible and trusted provider of mortgages and savings in our communities.